PhilipeF/philipef/README.md

  👨‍💻 <b>About me</b>

  -- 💻 Currently studying and expanding my knowledge in Frontend web development, practicing HTML, CSS, JavaScript using ReactJs with TypeScript.
-Learning more about NodeJS for application backen and also study performance optimization for a better user experience (UX);
+Learning more about NodeJS for application backend and also study performance optimization for a better user experience (UX);

  -- 🏡 Listening to music, podcasts, watching shows, movies, soccer, basketball, read good book, practice physical activities and travel are some of my hobbies;